 I’ve also met a lot of guys just like me.
 Some people collect baseball cards, cars, football memorabilia, but these guys collect old traffic signals.
 They are a part of the early history of many cities like Utica and it is a shame when many of them end up on the scrap heap.
 They dont make them like those anymore and many of the companies have ceased to exist.

-And i’m quite thankful my wife puts up with this.
 I’ve had signals in the garage, dining room and even in the kitchen.
 Nothing in the bedroom yet, since that is upstairs.
-She’s also helped me get some of them hung in the yard and in the basement.
+They’re all over pretty much.

 I will chronicle my collection on this site, along with showing some of the Utica/Rome area’s classic traffic signals which are still around.
 Click on any of the menu bar items on the site, pardon any miss-spellings of mine, and enjoy reading!